acmucsd/hide-and-seek-ai/README.md

 Select all files and folders in the folder containing your main file (e.g `bot.js`), right click, and click compress.
 Submit that and pass in your main file name e.g. `bot.js` as tthe Bot Path field on the submission form.

 ## How do we run your bots?

-For the most part, just stick to our documentation ont eh

 For JS, we are running NodeJS v12, and call `node <your_file>.js`